"No SOF interrupts have been received..USB UHCI is unusable" under KVM

 More about this problem: https://liquidat.wordpress.com/2016/01/08/howto-solaris-11-on-kvm/

-Updated by Yuri Pankov almost 2 years ago
+Updated by Yuri Pankov about 2 years ago

 Seeing the same with ehci on HPE ProLiant DL380 Gen10.
 Removing the check as suggested by Rich allowed me to boot the installation media from virtual (USB) CD with working virtual (USB) keyboard, both not working previously because of "No SOF interrupts have been received".
 So may be this check is actually harmful as apparently it's not done by other OSes and we should simply remove it?